 The New York City Teaching Fellows program prepares a critical mass of exceptional teachers committed to a better future for the New York City students who need them most.
 This partnership between Pace University’s School of Education, the NYCDOE, and the New York City Teaching Fellows has been ongoing since 2001.
 The School of Education's Master of Science for Teachers (MST) program will prepare you to become a successful teacher in the classroom as you learn to become a reflective practitioner who promotes justice, creates inclusive and welcoming classrooms and school communities, and enables all students to be successful learners.

 Dr. Jennifer Pankowski

-Program Coordinator Alternative Certification Programs
+Program Director Alternative Certification Programs

 Phone: (212) 346-1059

-The Trans B certificate is valid only for the period in which the candidate is actively enrolled in a Trans B program.
-Once a candidate has completed all course work and the University has “awarded” the degree (i.e.: “degree awarded” listed on the s candidate’s academic record with the award date), the School of Education is obligated by NYSED to enter a recommendation for the Initial certificate.
-Pace University’s recommendation for the Initial certificate will automatically expire the Trans B certificate.
-Please note that the Initial certificate will not issue unless the candidate has successfully completed the other certification requirements (fingerprint clearance and all exams, including the EdTPA).
-This is why it’s important for candidates to finish the EdTPA project in the penultimate semester, as required.
-Candidates without a valid and current teaching license are not allowed to remain in their teaching placement.
+The Trans B certificate is valid only while you are actively enrolled in your Trans B program.
+Once you have completed all of your coursework and the University has “awarded” your degree (i.e.: “degree awarded” listed on your academic record with the award date), the School of Education is obligated by NYSED to enter a recommendation for the Initial certificate.
+Pace University’s recommendation for the Initial certificate will automatically expire yourTrans B certificate.
+Please note that the Initial certificate will not issue unless you have successfully completed the other certification requirements (fingerprint clearance and all exams).
+Without a valid and current teaching license, you will not be allowed to remain in your teaching placement.
 Please also note that there is no way to “extend” the Trans B license after program completion.
 The Trans B certificate is linked to the Trans B program.